KasparEtter/ef1p/internet/index.md

 Due to the nature of the topic, this article contains a lot of acronyms.
-Many of them are [three-letter acronyms](https://en.wikipedia.org/wiki/Three-letter_acronym) (TLA for short), but some are longer, making them extended three-letter acronyms
+Many of them are [three-letter acronyms (TLA)](https://en.wikipedia.org/wiki/Three-letter_acronym), but some are longer, which makes them extended three-letter acronyms (ETLA).
-(or ETLA for short).
-While I introduce most of the acronyms before using them, you can simply hover over a TLA or ETLA with your mouse if you forgot what they stand for.
+While I introduce most of the acronyms before using them, you can simply hover over a TLA or an ETLA with your mouse if you forgot what they stand for.
-(If you are reading this on a touch device, you need to touch the acronym instead.)
+If you are reading this on a touch device, you have to touch the acronym instead.

 Let's get right into it:
 What is a protocol?